In the normal course of things, you should be able to reduce your business taxes by making small business tax deductions.

 You should always be careful when your business deals directly with your family.
 There have been many situations in the past where a small business owner would "pay" a family member, or a business that a family member has an ownership interest in.
 Although these transactions could be honest, there are other times when the payments are being made to hide business profits and use them for personal use.
 As an example, if you have your father-in-law on your business' payroll at $20,000 a year as a consultant, it would be fine if he was your actual consultant.
 However, if your father-in-law has been in a coma for the past 10 years, the IRS is going to come down on you hard.

 Like a building's foundation, the initial organization of your small business will deeply impact its stability and strength in the years to come.
 Small business owners quickly learn the value of professional assistance, which can help ensure that critical decisions don't turn into disasters.
-Contact a local attorney for a free initial case assessment to learn how they can help you build the small business of your dreams and avoid small business nightmares.
+Contact a local tax law attorney today and learn how they can help you build the small business of your dreams and avoid certain problems.